 First let me mention that I am writing this in pen.
 I haven’t written anything in pen in a long time except for the occasional check.
 You probably still write in pen-because you are old.
 Whoops.
 80 years young to be politically correct.
 Whoops! no politics at this party for fear of offending the wrong side!

 So on to our back in time adventure.
-Next to Dad, Aunt Shirley and Aaron, I believe I have know you the longest.
+Next to Dad, Aunt Shirley and Aaron, I believe I have known you the longest.
 Which means I am old, too.
 But not as old as you.
 This means you have loved me longer than people like my brothers, which of course must mean you love me the most!

 Being the only girl and the oldest also means I’m there for all those special moments in your life.
 I’m there to help move you.
 I’m there to help care for you.
 I’m there to help plan this party.
 It means I’ve got your back, Mom. just like you’ve had mine all these years.